Featured

 Usually about $90.
 The DreamBaby gate is very similar to the Summer Infant option above.
 It is a tension extra tall gate with a 2" threshold along the bottom edge, very sturdy construction, a child-proof locking mechanism, one-handed opening, swings both directions, and automatically swings shut.
 The opening is about 18" wide, which is better than many other options.
 This gate, if bought from Amazon, includes extensions for people with doorways larger than the typical 31", which is why it's the "extra tall and wide" version.
 In our tests, we could get it to fit a doorway as small as 38" wide, and as wide as about 70" (which is more like an opening between rooms than a doorway!).
 If your doorway is smaller (normal, like 28-32" wide), you can get the same gate but not as wide for about $50.
 Disadvantages?
 It doesn't have a hold-open feature to keep it open at 90-degrees, unlike the North States safety gate.
 Also, in one of our test units, the locking mechanism failed after a few months of use.
 The other one is still going strong without issues, so not sure what happened in the quality assurance department.
 As with any gate, be careful of small parts (screws, nuts) that can fall off if not tightened properly, so be sure to occasionally check the gate for loose parts.
 Interested?
 You can check out this DreamBaby Gate here.

-Here are our Top Baby Gate Picks for the Top or Bottom of Stairs!
+Here are the Best Baby Gates of 2024 (for the Top or Bottom of Stairs)!

 The top of the stairs is a difficult and dangerous location, and there are only a few baby gates for stairs that we recommend.
 Do not use a pressure-mounted baby gate at the top or bottom of your stairs!